quielLovesLasagna/HackerRank-7-days-of-JavaScript/README.md

 ## Quick note

 I stopped taking Challenges at **Day 6 - 03**, I don't know how to complete the subsequent challenges XD.
+I still lack the skill to fully understand the problem and implement a proper solution at this point.